 (for example, are they well-managed and do senior leaders listen, learn and take appropriate action)

 There was a focus on continuous learning and improvement at all levels within the practice.
-The practice recognised the need for more purpose built premises and was exploring this further.
+The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area.
+For example: